-My mother’s family were of strangely similar origins to the Burfords.
-They emanated from the farming communities of rural Surrey in the 17th century, although perhaps moving around slightly more than the Burfords (although still staying determinedly within Surrey!)
+My mother’s family were of strangely similar origins to the Burfords, emanating from the farming communities of rural Surrey in the 17th century, although perhaps moving around slightly more than the Burfords (although apparently still determined to stay in Surrey!)

 – Robert Chuter, born in Ash, near Aldershot in Surret in 1660, married Sarah and had a son, John, in 1683 but then moved 10 miles North-East to Woking in about 1690.